LionyxML/auto-dark-emacs/README.md

 options?

-This package, auto-dark-mode, introduces a minor mode in Emacs that enables automatic switching between two user-defined (customizable) themes.
+This package, `auto-dark-mode`, introduces a minor mode in Emacs that enables automatic switching between two user-defined (customizable) themes.
 This transition occurs seamlessly in response to Dark Mode being enabled or disabled across MacOS, Linux, Windows, and Android